-You will get a lifetimes wear from good quality gear which will save you money in the long run.
+You will get a lifetime’s wear from good quality gear, saving you money in the long run.
 Look for products made with sustainable materials from ethical suppliers or local traders.

 From stainless steel or bamboo bowls to hemp collars and leads, they are all out there.
 Zero waste means buying these things only once and not having to replace them.
 This saves you money and the planet its resources.

 If you are handy with a sewing machine, you can make dog beds, car seat protectors, and many other items easily.
 Old towels are great for this, plus old clothes cut up into rags make great stuffing materials.